kaustubh-8727/Low-Level-Design/PaymentGateway-Low-Level-Design/README.md

 - **TransactionDO**: Represents the data object for a transaction.
 - **TransactionController**: Manages the creation and processing of transactions between users.

+## Future Enhancements

+- **Security**: Implement additional security measures such as encryption for sensitive data and OAuth for user authentication.
+- **Refunds**: Add functionality to handle refunds.
+- **Notifications**: Integrate with an email or SMS service to notify users of successful transactions.

 ## Sample Output

 ```plaintext